asce-web/bridge-designer/src/app/features/fly-thru/shaders/README.md

 ## Shader code

-Add a file with suffix `.vert` or `.frag` for a vertex or fragment shader respectively.
+Just add a file with suffix `.vert` or `.frag` for a vertex or fragment shader respectively.
 The build script will find it and add it to `shaders.ts`.

 ## Builder